 Degree and Graduation Information (Graduate)

-Before the beginning of the term in which a degree is expected, students should meet with their advisers to make sure that all course requirements are being met.
+Before the beginning of the term in which a degree is expected, students should meet with their advisors to make sure that all course requirements are being met.
 A student’s degree program coordinator is responsible for certifying that the student has met all of the academic requirements for graduation.

-No student may receive a degree until all I and IP grades have been cleared and the student is in good standing with at least a 3.00 grade point average in the graduate level units earned in the degree program and in the emphasis area.
+No student may receive a degree until all I and IP grades have been cleared and the student is in good standing with at least a 3.00 grade point average in the graduate level credits earned in the degree program and in the emphasis area.

 Also, all financial obligations to the University must be cleared by the Accounting Office before students may be issued diplomas and final transcripts of their academic records.